 SPR206 completed non-clinical, IND-enabling studies supporting its advancement as a potential clinical candidate designed to treat MDR and extensively drug-resistant (XDR) bacterial strains.
 Based on microbiological and in vivo testing, we believe that SPR206 has the potential to offer a broad-spectrum of activity, including against XDR bacterial strains.

-Spero is planning a Phase 2, cross-indication resistant pathogen clinical trial of SPR206, a novel investigational intravenously (IV) administered next generation polymyxin antibiotic being developed to treat multi-drug resistant (MDR) Gram-negative bacterial infections.
-The planned trial is designed to enroll patients with complicated urinary tract infection (cUTI), hospital-acquired and ventilator-associated bacterial pneumonia (HABP/VABP), and bloodstream infections (BSI).
+Spero is planning a Phase 2 clinical trial of SPR206, a novel investigational intravenously (IV) administered next generation polymyxin antibiotic being developed to treat multi-drug resistant (MDR) Gram-negative bacterial infections.
+The planned trial is designed to enroll patients with hospital-acquired and ventilator-associated bacterial pneumonia (HABP/VABP).
 It is supported by preclinical data as well as the results of multiple Phase 1 clinical trials.
 These Phase 1 trials have demonstrated SPR206’s lack of nephrotoxicity at predicted therapeutic dose levels and its ability to continuously achieve mean lung epithelial lining fluid exposures above its MIC (minimum inhibitory concentration) for targeted gram-negative pathogens, when administered three times daily at 100 mg.
-Spero expects to initiate the planned Phase 2 trial of SPR206 in the third quarter of 2023.
+Spero expects to file an IND for the planned Phase 2 trial of SPR206 in the fourth quarter of 2023.

 NTM Info & Research is a 501(c)(3) non-profit organization formed for patient support, medical education and to help accelerate research.